loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-retry-external-system/README.md

 # Consumer Retry External System

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients consumer DSL.
+- The usage of the Kafka Clients consumer DSL.
-- The use of unit tests with a Mock consumer.
+- The usage of unit tests with a Mock consumer.

-This module does:
+This module performs the following tasks:

-- Consume <String,String> records from a topic named STRING_TOPIC.
+- Consumes records of type `<String, String>` from a topic named `STRING_TOPIC`.
-- Send records to a fake external system and perform retries through a strong retry mechanism if the call fails.
+- Sends the records to a fake external system.
+- Implements a strong retry mechanism to handle failures in the external system.
+If the call to the external system fails, the module retries the operation using the retry mechanism.

 ## Requirements